Press Release: Ravens High School Coach of the Week

-Messay Hailemariam, varsity head football coach of the St. Frances Academy Panthers (Baltimore, Md.), has been named the Ravens High School Coach of the Week.
-Now in its 26th year of existence, Hailemariam is the first recipient of the award in 2022.
+Chris Bassler, varsity head football coach of the Westminster Owls (Westminster, Md.), has been named the Ravens High School Coach of the Week.
+Now in its 26th year of existence, Bassler is the second recipient of the award in 2022.
+Bassler previously earned Coach of the Week honors in 2019.

-After trailing early, 7-0, in last Friday's (9/2) contest at DeSoto High School (DeSoto, TX), St. Frances scored 47 unanswered points to defeat the perennial Texas state powerhouse.
-After building a 22-7 halftime lead – behind two touchdown tosses from junior QB Michael Van Buren and a rushing score by senior RB Durell Robinson – the Panthers pulled away in the second half to defeat the Eagles.
+Traveling to Frederick County last Friday (9/9) to battle the Linganore Lancers (Frederick, Md.), the visiting Owls raced to a 27-7 lead by the end of the first quarter.
+After trading touchdowns in the second frame, Westminster entered the third quarter ahead by 20 points.
+The Lancers' comeback effort was thwarted in the fourth quarter when Owls junior QB Kyrece Walker ran in a 10-yard touchdown score – his sixth touchdown of the game – to secure the 44-28 victory.

-"This team does not flinch from adversity," Hailemariam stated.
-"In practice, we simulate the toughest scenarios the players will face in games.
-We try to make practices three to four times harder than what we face in games.
-We empty the tank every day, and when we do that, we know we can take on any team's best."
+The win against Linganore marks Westminster's first victory over the Lancers since 2012.

 Throughout this season, the Ravens will honor nine high school coaches who have made a significant impact on their student-athletes.
 Each Coach of the Week winner will receive a $2,000 donation to their school's football program and will be invited to the Ravens-Falcons game (12/24) at M&T Bank Stadium for an opportunity to be named the Ravens High School Coach of the Year.